wbvanderbroek/wbvanderbroek/README.md

 # Walter van der Broek

  - Currently studying at Noorderpoort
- - Fan of Unity development and game development in general
+ - Fan of Unity development and game (engine) development in general

 *Note that this info is only for public repositories:*